H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 - ❌ No jailbreak-style prompts or red-team attacks simulated
 - ❌ No tests explicitly designed to trick or subvert BBB or downstream models

-**Action:** Build a comprehensive adversarial test suite (20+ scenarios) covering prompt injection, jailbreak attempts, authority confusion, and context smuggling before any broader deployment.

-> **Retrospective note (March 18, 2026):** The BBB has expanded from 4 active filters (December 2025: EthicalFilter, SpiritualFilter, SafetyMonitor, ThreatDetection — wired December 2025, fully confirmed 2026-03-13) to a 7-filter stack as of March 15, 2026 (adding SteganographyDetection, TruthVerification, ContextAwareness).
-The SafetyMonitor word-boundary regex was corrected March 15 to eliminate false-positives on community resource terms.
-A `truth_score` null guard and fail-open behavior on HTTP 500 were added to both the BBB input filter and BBB output guard on March 18, 2026.
-The red-team adversarial test suite remains an open item (see Section 40-B open items).
+> **Retrospective note (March 18, 2026):** The BBB expanded from 4 active filters (December 2025: EthicalFilter, SpiritualFilter, SafetyMonitor, ThreatDetection) to a 7-filter stack as of March 15, 2026 (adding SteganographyDetection, TruthVerification, ContextAwareness).
+SafetyMonitor word-boundary regex was corrected March 15 to eliminate false-positives on community resource terms.
+A `truth_score` null guard and fail-open behavior on HTTP 500 were added to both the BBB input filter and output guard on March 18, 2026.
+BBB is now bound to `127.0.0.1:8016` (was `0.0.0.0:8016` — re-locked March 18).
+The red-team adversarial test suite remains an open item.

 ---